Sean Stokes: Death

 On 30 July 2007, while escorting the Battalion Commander across 3/1's Area of Operations in Iraq's Tharthar region, the convoy came to a section of road which had been rendered impassable by an improvised explosive device (IED) several days prior.
 Following protocol, Stokes dismounted his vehicle and began sweeping the surrounding area before attempting to move the convoy around the crater.
-However, there was a well-concealed IED, which detonated as he stepped on it, wounding him fatally.
+However, there was a well-concealed IED, with two 155-millimeter shells that had been armed to detonate when someone stepped on the pressure plate.
+The booby-trap is called a "daisy chain" IED, because the first explosion automatically sets off a second one.
+The IED detonated as he stepped on it, wounding him fatally, and severely injuring his friend, Sgt.
+Bradley Adams, in the blast that followed.